-Living with less stuff, stress, and busyness is important for a healthier, happier life, but there are other things we can benefit from eliminating too.
+Clutter comes in many forms, from the stuff in our homes to the too many items on our to-do lists.
+Clutter also exists in how we treat ourselves.
 Let’s stop apologizing for things we don’t need to be sorry for.
 It’s exhausting and often a quiet reminder that we aren’t good enough.
 Our hearts show us the way, but when we are apologetic, our heart’s hear, “shhhh …”

-Pay attention to how many times you say sorry in a day.
+Pay attention to how many times you say sorry in a day and what you apologize for.
 A heartfelt “I’m sorry” is powerful.
 A meaningful apology can repair a relationship or turn us around when we are going in the wrong direction.
-Let’s not waste it on things we shouldn’t be sorry for.
+We diminish that by apologizing for things we shouldn’t be sorry for.

 When we think we don’t fit in, we apologize for being under dressed, overdressed, or mismatched.
 Except for rare circumstances, no one really notices what we are wearing.
 We can stop apologizing for what we wear.